Hydraulic motor: Radial piston motors

-Pistons pushing inward

 The crankshaft type (e.g. Staffa or SAI hydraulic motors) with a single cam and the pistons pushing inwards is basically an old design but is one which has extremely high starting torque characteristics.
 They are available in displacements from 40 cc/rev up to about 50 litres/rev but can sometimes be limited in power output.
 Crankshaft type radial piston motors are capable of running at "creep" speeds and some can run seamlessly up to 1500 rpm whilst offering virtually constant output torque characteristics.
 This makes them still the most versatile design.
 The single-cam-type radial piston motor exists in many different designs itself.
 Usually the difference lies in the way the fluid is distributed to the different pistons or cylinders, and also the design of the cylinders themselves.
 Some motors have pistons attached to the cam using rods (much like in an internal combustion engine), while others employ floating "shoes", and even spherical contact telescopic cylinders like the Parker Denison Calzoni type.
 Each design has its own set of pros and cons, such as freewheeling ability, high volumetric efficiency, high reliability and so on.

-Pistons pushing outward

 Multi-lobe cam ring types (e.g. Black Bruin, Rexroth, Hägglunds Drives, Poclain, Rotary Power or Eaton Hydre-MAC type) have a cam ring with multiple lobes and the piston rollers push outward against the cam ring.
 This produces a very smooth output with high starting torque but they are often limited in the upper speed range.
 This type of motor is available in a very wide range from about 1 litre/rev to 250 litres/rev. These motors are particularly good on low speed applications and can develop very high power.